francofaa/digital-garden-jekyll-template/_wikis/1_argot/the real jet fuel was the friends we betrayed along the way.md

 # Eating small

-Sora reaches the Duchess's estate, a wide farmland with a long road leading to the estate, built completely of cloudstuff.
+Sora reaches the Duchess's estate, a wide farmland with a long road leading to the manor, built completely of cloudstuff.
 Sora confronts the Duchess about the island's potential doom, surreptitiously activating the kenku-chatterbox.
 The Duchess tells Sora that the demon must be lying, and Sora, exhausted from sneaking and flying around and chatting people up, sees the incredulity plain on her face.
 "Do you really think we used a demon to prop up our entire island?
 That is Almsbrood's creature.
 He is deceitful and has told that creature to lie.
 He is using that demon's power for his own."

 "How does the island stay up?"

 "We giants have our own magic."
 She taps the side of a column as dust and mist comes off it.
 "Cloudstuff.
 We build so much from it."

+Sora asks the Duchess how she became the duchess.

 "Duchess Phia was my mother," Serena says, a name that sounds vaguely familiar to Sora.
 (Refer to [[I am not a necro boy I am a necro man sir]]).